Merott/no-jquery/README.md

 libraries that I use don't find jQuery on the global scope and try to use it during test execution.
 Also, if I were to use jQuery in my application, I'd include it as a dependency through Bower, meaning that during test execution jQuery would try to load twice, and that could be nasty!

+Including this script will remove `$` and `jQuery` from the `window` and reassign it to `window.no$`, if jQuery is found in the first place.

 ## Install